mathesar-foundation/mathesar-wiki/projects/formulas-research.md

 ## Solution

 1. Research competing products and produce a report which provides detail on their usage of formulas.
-1. Experiment with Postgres generated columns to identify potential roadblocks we might encounter if utilize this feature to build calculated columns.
+1. Experiment with Postgres generated columns to identify potential roadblocks we might encounter if we utilize this feature to build calculated columns.
 Incorporate findings into report.
 1. Also research and report on the viability of any other promising approaches discovered during competitive research.

 ## Risks